CFM98520 - Interest restriction: administration: reporting requirements: obligation to make a return and time limits

 Where PARA7A applies, the filing date for the old group's interest restriction return is the filing date that would have been expected for a twelve-month period of account straddling the takeover date.
 The extension is intended to reduce the need to estimate amounts relating to company accounting periods straddling the takeover date.

-The reporting company for the old group will retain its obligation to file returns and deal with enquiries relating to the old group, even though it has become a member of a different group.
+The reporting company for the old group will retain its obligation to deal with CIR matters such as revised returns or enquiries relating to the old group for periods when it was reporting company of the old group, even though it has become a member of a different group.